chatmail/relay/doc/source/overview.rst

 The deployed system components of a chatmail relay are:

--  Postfix_ is the Mail Transport Agent (MTA) and accepts messages from, and sends messages to, the wider e-mail MTA network
+-  Postfix_ is the Mail Transport Agent (MTA) and accepts messages from, and sends messages to, the wider email MTA network

 -  Dovecot_ is the Mail Delivery Agent (MDA) and stores messages for users until they download them